 In every building on campus, there are exit signs and evacuation plans, which are affixed to the walls.
-You should become familiar with the exit routes and evacuation plans before an emergency occurs.
-In the event of an emergency, please remain calm, gather only what clothing would be required for the current weather conditions and exit the building.
+Members of the College Community are encouraged to become familiar with the exit routes and evacuation plans before an emergency occurs.
+In the event of an emergency, the direction is to remain calm, gather only those clothing items that would be required for the current weather conditions, and necessary personal items (e.g., handbag, wallet, car keys), and depart the building at your nearest exit.